cfpwastaken/edupageAddons/README.md

 ### Chrome / Edge and other Chromium based browsers

-Note: This may not work on Chromium right now.
+~~Note: This may not work on Chromium right now.~~ (this works now)

 1. Download this repository
-2. Go to chrome://extensions
+2. Go to about://extensions
 3. Enable Developer mode
-4. Click on the "Load unpacked extension" button
+4. Click on the "Load unpacked" button
-5. Locate this folder
+5. Locate the folder of this repo
 6. Click on the "Load" button
 7. Done!

 ### Firefox

-You can either install it using about:debugging temporarily.
+You can install it using about:debugging temporarily.
 But I recommend installing it from [AMO](https://addons.mozilla.org/en-US/firefox/addon/edupage-addons/)

 ## Configuration